 Land has always signified opportunity, and opportunity is money, and money is power.
 It’s an incredibly hard cycle to break – to get people to do nothing with the land.
 But the people of the Taos Pueblo seem to view their land opportunity as nourishment for their community, rather than nourishment for few folks’ bank accounts.

 You know what’s been impossible for me lately?
 To not think about land conservation.
 The highest levels of our government have forced the issue to sit down at our dinner tables.
-All national monuments greater than 100,000 acres are currently under review for reduction or elimination.
+All national forests and monuments greater than 100,000 acres are currently under review for reduction or elimination.

 Yet very few of us (myself included) have done anything substantial to protect a piece of land we love.
 Why is that?
 Are we lazy or apathetic?
 Probably a bit, but that’s not why.
 Is it because we feel land development is inevitable?
 Probably, but still not a good excuse.
 I think it’s because land protection is daunting, highly-political, and the process is made intentionally opaque.
 We assume that land decisions are made by a few people behind closed doors.
-Conservation feels impossible.
+Land conservation feels impossible.
 And that’s what they want us to think, while they fire up the dozers that affect everyone, forever.